WhatMeWorry/Delivery/misc_notes/DubNotes.md

 ***

-To completely clean off Dub entirely,  the following on Windows:
+To completely clean off Dub entirely, do the following on Windows:

 ```
 cd C:\Users\kheaser\AppData\Roaming